 Oh yes you knew I had to squeeze that in!

-I hope this quickie overview helps to empower you and give you some structure to your blogging ideas.
+I hope this quickie overview of the anatomy of a perfect blog post helps to empower you and give you some structure to your blogging ideas.
 And if you’ve got some content that would play well on the Permaculture Women network, I’d love to cross-pollinate with you, so let me know.

 #ecoheroines is a blog about women, writers, the Heroine's Journey, and my own journey, away from the toxic mainstream and toward personal and collective healing, sovereignty, and liberation. #writingheroines #subvertpatriarchy